The 18 Best Pipedrive Alternatives for Your Business in 2026

 Key features

-• Gmail and Google Workspace integration + Gmail Chrome extension
+• Gmail and Google Workspace integration with a Chrome extension

-• Customizable folders and records with flexible fields and pipelines
+• Customizable folders, records, and pipeline stages with flexible fields

-• Complex automation sequences with multiple triggers and rules
+• Automation sequences with multiple triggers and conditions

-• Lead capture from multiple sources including website forms, messengers, and social media
+• Lead capture from website forms, messengers, and social media

 • Native integrations with data enrichment tools like Apollo and Hunter